joeypunzel/defi-playground/README.md

 <b> Setup Frontend </b>

 Note files in this folder are the raw frontend files - this folder is used for development but not production deployment.
 Latest build has been generated via 'npm run build' and production  files can be found in frontend/dist.
-This can be deployed to production via:
+This node can be deployed to production via:

-1.
+1. On the server where backend node is created, create a new folder (we'll call it frontend-app)
+2. In new folder, run 'npm init -y'
+3. In same folder, run 'npm install express forever serve-static path axios core-js vue vue-router vuetify'
+4. Copy server.js and /dist (the whole folder) from this frontend repo to the new folder (frontend-app)
+5. Run the node in bg (from frontend-app folder) via forever module:
+./node_modules/forever/bin/forever start server.js

+Primary node modules for frontend: express, forever, serve-static,path, axios, core-js, vue, veutify, vue-router